firedrakeproject/firedrake/docs/source/zenodo.rst

 Cite your sources
 ~~~~~~~~~~~~~~~~~

-``firedrake-zenodo`` is a tool for reproducible science.
-Citing custom
+Citing custom DOIs for particular versions of Firedrake and its
-DOIs for particular versions of Firedrake and its dependencies aids
+dependencies aids readers of your papers in reproducing your
-readers of your papers in reproducing your science.
-However it's a
+science.
+However it's a supplement to, and not a replacement for,
-supplement to, and not a replacement for, citing the published
+citing the published resources for the computational methods you are
-resources for the computational methods you are employing.
-Firedrake
+employing.
+Firedrake also offers support for citing the papers on
-also offers support for citing the papers on which your computations
+which your computations depend.
+This is documented on the
-depend.
-This is documented on the :doc:`publications` page.
+:doc:`publications` page.